-- Order movement commands as sequential steps in a program. - Modify an existing program to solve errors. - Break down a long sequence of instructions into the largest repeatable sequence. - · Predict where a program will fail. - Modify an existing program to solve errors. - Reflect on the debugging process in an ageappropriate way.
+- Order movement commands as sequential steps in a program. - Modify an existing program to solve errors. - Break down a long sequence of instructions into the largest repeatable sequence. - Predict where a program will fail. - Modify an existing program to solve errors. - Reflect on the debugging process in an age-appropriate way.

-Play through the puzzles yourself to find any potential problem areas for your class.

-(Optional) Pick a couple of puzzles to do as a group with your class.

-Review Debugging Recipe - StudentHandout with the class.
+- Play through the puzzles yourself to find any potential problem areas for your class. - Optional) Pick a couple of puzzles to do as a group with your class. - ■Make sure every student has a journal. - Review Debugging Recipe StudentHandout with the class.